department-of-veterans-affairs/vets-website/content/pages/health-care/eligibility.md

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div itemprop="description" class="va-introtext">

-If you served in the active military, naval, or air service and separated under conditions other than dishonorable, you may qualify for VA health care benefits.
-Find out if you can get VA health care.
+Find out if you can get VA health care as a Veteran.

 </div>